Consequences And Aftermath Of Abrogation Of Article 370

 Published by: Lawphoria

-Last updated on
+Last updated on April 6, 2022

 Article 370 which gave Jammu & Kashmir the wings to fly in the sky of autonomy have now been chiselled off after its abrogation taking away its special status.
 The following article talks about the main consequences and the aftermath of the abrogation of Article 370.

-“…it was the spring of hope, it was the winter of despair,
+“…it was the spring of hope, it was the winter of despair

-in short, the period was so far like the present period, that some of its noisiest authorities insisted on its being received, for good or for evil, in the superlative degree of comparison only.”
+we had everything before us, we had nothing before us, we were all going direct to Heaven, we were all going direct the other way in short, the period was so far like the present period, that some of its noisiest authorities insisted on its being received, for good or for evil, in the superlative degree of comparison only.”

 – Charles Dickens in A Tale of Two Cities

-The valley which Sir Walter Lawrence referred to as “an emerald set in pearls; a land of lakes, green turf, and mighty mountains, where men are strong and women vie with the soil in fruitfulness”; the land which garnered the awe and admiration of Mughal Emperor Jahangir in the words “gar firdaus bar-rue zamin ast, hami-asto, hami-asto, hamin-ast[1]” and the place which in the words of Kalidasa is “more beautiful than heaven and is the benefactor of supreme bliss and happiness” has seen the wrath of time and is today fraught with internal contradictions as this ‘Paradise on Earth’ is etched with blood-shed, violence and the latest in line is the abrogation of Article 370 of the Constitution.
+The valley which Sir Walter Lawrence referred to as “an emerald set in pearls; a land of lakes, green turf, and mighty mountains, where men are strong and women vie with the soil in fruitfulness”; the land which garnered the awe and admiration of Mughal Emperor Jahangir in the words “gar firdaus bar-rue zamin ast, hami-asto, hami-asto, hamin-ast"[1]” and the place which in the words of Kalidasa is “more beautiful than heaven and is the benefactor of supreme bliss and happiness” has seen the wrath of time and is today fraught with internal contradictions as this ‘Paradise on Earth’ is etched with blood-shed, violence and the latest in line is the abrogation of Article 370 of the Constitution.

 GENESIS OF THE EMBROIL

 At the dawn of history when India awoke to its freedom, Jammu and Kashmir(J&K) ruler Hari Singh acceded neither to India nor Pakistan.
 Facing infiltrations from Pakistan in October 1947 he signed “Instrument of Accession of Jammu and Kashmir to India” with Jawaharlal Nehru on October 26, 1947 surrendering three subjects: defence, communication and external affairs to the dominion of India.
-After deliberations in the Constituent Assembly, Article 306A was enshrined as Article 370 in the Constitution Part XXI that proclaimed it to be “Temporary, Transitional and Special Provision” and was introduced by a Presidential Order passed in 1954[2].
+After deliberations in the Constituent Assembly, Article 306A was enshrined as Article 370 in the Constitution Part XXI that proclaimed it to be “Temporary, Transitional and Special Provision” and was introduced by a Presidential Order passed in 1954 [2].
 Under this Article, J&K was given special status and had its own constitution and laws passed by the Parliament which were applicable to the state only on the concurrence of the State Government.
 Article 35A granted certain special rights and privileges to the permanent residents of the state.[3]

 However, the NDA-government abrogated Article 370 through Jammu and Kashmir Reorganisation Bill, 2019 and bifurcated the state into 2 Union Territories- ‘Jammu and Kashmir’ and ‘Ladakh’, the former will have a legislative assembly while the latter will not[4] and added “Interpretation clauses” to Article 367 of the Indian Constitution.